Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 As wobble is generated from noise in 3D, make sure to toggle the deformed attribute in materials if they are animated/deformed so that the wobble is baked in place.

-Defines the amount of jitter for each TAA sample, generating a soft edge by avaraging different wobble positions.
+Defines the amount wobble blur for each TAA sample, generating a soft edge by avaraging different wobble positions.
 This was inspired by the “Painting with polygons” paper by Isaac Botkin.

 Style